« October 2006 | Main | December 2006 »

 How Will RFID Affect Jobs?

 While RFID is expected to create many jobs and opportunities, this isn't the first time that people have predicted that the use of RFID in the enterprise may affect jobs, namely the loss of them.
 There are other concerns, such as employees will be affected by process.
 Amid concerns about how RFID and employees in the retail sector, the ILO (International Labour Organization) met in Geneva earlier this year to discuss the issues.
-Two reports resulted, one entitled Social and labour implications of the increased use of advanced retail technologies (PDF, 60 pgs). [via The RFID Weblog]
+Two reports resulted, one entitled (PDF, 60 pgs). [via The RFID Weblog]

 The latter report is split up into 7 main sections: